-The obligations of the Issuer under the Senior Preferred Notes that are 3(a)(2) Notes (the "3(a)(2) Senior Preferred Notes") will be guaranteed on a senior preferred basis by the Guarantor (the "Senior Preferred Guarantee").
-The Guarantor's obligations under the Senior Preferred Guarantee constitute and will constitute direct, unconditional, unsecured, and senior obligations of the Guarantor and rank and will at all times rank:
+The obligations of the Issuer under the 3(a)(2) Notes will be guaranteed on a senior preferred basis by the Guarantor (the "Notes Guarantee").
+The Guarantor's obligations under the Notes Guarantee constitute and will constitute direct, unconditional, unsecured, and senior obligations of the Guarantor and rank and will at all times rank:

-- a) senior to Senior Non Preferred Obligations (including the obligations of the Guarantor under the Senior Non Preferred Guarantee); - b) pari passu with Senior Preferred Obligations (including the obligations of the Guarantor under the Senior Guarantee and the Warrant Guarantee); and - c) junior to present and future claims benefiting from other preferred exceptions.
+- a) senior to Senior Non Preferred Obligations; - b) pari passu with Senior Preferred Obligations (including the obligations of the Guarantor under the Senior Guarantee and the Warrant Guarantee); and c) junior to present and future claims benefiting from other preferred exceptions.